 Dr. Benito sees Baby Botox as a real preventative measure, one that she hasn’t had to resort to yet (she has the smoothest forehead).
 So what’s her secret?
 “I’ve been using sunscreen daily since my early 20s, and I have never had Botox in my forehead.
 Even if you drink plenty of water and use good skincare, it’s the sunblock that makes the difference.
 You won’t see it now, but come your late 30s and 40s, that’s when the damage from the past 20 years shows up.”

-As well as sunscreen (SPF 50), Dr. Benito recommends using a vitamin C serum and hydrating moisturiser daily.
-Keep scrolling to shop our top picks including the best lightweight SPF 50 that won't aggravate or clog sensitive or spot-prone skins.
+As well as sunscreen (SPF 50), Dr. Benito recommends using a vitamin C serum and hydrating moisturizer daily.
+Here are our top picks including the best lightweight SPF 50 that won't aggravate or clog sensitive or spot-prone skins.

 Baby Botox with Dr. Pamela Benito, DDS, MSc, cosmetic dentist and aesthetic medicine specialist, costs from $268.
 To book in with Dr. Benito email: email@example.com.